Name: best assignment services “Lamplighter”

 Have you ever attended a formal OPSEC course of instruction?

 Yes, more than one by IOSS, JIOWC/JOSC, USAF and others

 How often do you review in-place countermeasures for effectiveness?

-Routinely in course of normal duties as such duties make these visible.
+Routinely in course of normal duties cultural identity essay in third person as such duties make these visible.
 Structurally, during studies, assessments, and surveys; thus quarterly now, more frequently as new program established

 Do you have other duties besides OPSEC and what percentage of time is devoted to OPSEC?